Juraci/esp8266_deauther/README.md

 ## How does it work?

 The basic method of interaction is the serial interface.The behavior and features should be exactly the same as the original.

+## Future development

+- Keep the core funcionality up to date with upstream
+- Simplify and extend the serial interface.